Fire-Sale/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a junior undergrad majoring in CS & Math at UW Madison.
 Before transferred to Madison, I spent two wonderful years at the CS Department of University of Electronic Science & Technology of China.
 I love math and am experienced in competitive programming.
-My current research interests include ML/big data systems, distributed systems and formal methods.
+My current research interests include scalable and automated machine learning, distributed systems and databases.

 I am applying for PhD programs starting from fall 2022.
 If you are interested, please take a look at my latest [resume](files/cv.pdf).
 For more personal projects, you can visit my [GitHub](https://github.com/fire-sale).
 Recently, I also begin to maintain a [website](https://fire-sale.github.io/paper-notes/) for notes of papers that I've read and plan to read.